Clegg denies Labour's urban 'cleansing' claim

-The French capital was the scene of large-scale suburban riots during 2005, following the deaths of two youths from immigrant families.'Socially engineered'
+The French capital was the scene of large-scale suburban riots during 2005, following the deaths of two youths from immigrant families.

 The angry exchanges between Mr Clegg and Mr Bryant took place during deputy prime minister's questions in the House of Commons.